Munich or Berlin: Which German City to Visit?

 While Munich can be affordable for everyone, with a few budgetary tricks, it’s certainly a city where a deep pocket wouldn’t go amiss.

-The Bavaria capital has a lot of activities, museums and other cultural attractions all waiting to be explored.
-In order to decide between a city break to either Munich or Berlin knowing all what to see in each city will certainly be a deciding factor.
+The Bavarian capital has a lot of activities, museums and other cultural attractions all waiting to be explored.

-The new town hall is situated in front of the Marienplatz, a 12th-Century square teeming with history, including the famous Marian column, and a Christmas square in the winter months too.
+The new town hall is situated in front of the Marienplatz, a 12th-century square teeming with history, including the famous Marian column, and a Christmas market in the winter months too.

 A short walk away and you’ll find yourself at St Peter’s church – the oldest church in the city, The church is situated atop of a small hill, so it’s well worth the climb up the church’s 299 steps to reach the top and take in all the views.

 To escape from the hordes of the old town, make the most of the city’s green spaces by taking a walk through Englischer Garten.
-This sprawling park is one of the largest city parks in Europe.and If this is a little out of your way, then there’s also the Olympic park too – another great place to stretch the legs.
+This sprawling park is one of the largest city parks in Europe.
+If this is a little out of your way, then there’s also the Olympic Park, too – another great place to stretch the legs.

-Munich certainly has a lot to offer, but no trip to the city would be complete without heading to the Hofbrauhaus.
-This is the city’s famous beer hall where tourists and locals alike grab a beer and a pretzel after a long day.
+When you visit Munich, you’ll find that it certainly has a lot to offer.
+But no trip to the city would be complete without heading to the Hofbrauhaus.
+This is the city’s famous beer garden and hall where tourists and locals alike grab a beer and a pretzel after a long day.

 Where to Stay in Munich

-Platzl Hotel – For those after a luxury stay in Munich, you’re sure to love this plush hotel close to the Hofbrauhaus Brewery.
-They have a range of rooms and suites along with amenities like an on-site gym and spa, bar and restaurant.
-Click here to check their availability
+Platzl Hotel – This plush hotel close to the Hofbrauhaus Brewery has a range of rooms and suites along with amenities like an on-site gym and spa, bar and restaurant.

-Euro Youth Hostel – As one of the top-rated hostels in the city, solo or budget travellers are sure to love this spot.
-They have both dorms and private rooms available and there is an on-site bar and breakfast available each morning.
-Click here to check their availability
+Euro Youth Hostel – As one of the top-rated hostels in the city, they have both dorms and private rooms available and there is an on-site bar and breakfast available each morning.

 Not quite what you’re looking for?
 Click here to browse other options in Munich!